DexterHill0/reactcss-extra/README.md

 * The use of lodash has changed.
 Now only the necessary lodash sub-modules are imported instead of the entire lodash module.

-* Added a new function `styleMerge` which allows for combining multiple ReactCSS styles:
+* Added a new function `styleMerge` which allows for combining multiple ReactCSS styles (can provide any number of styles):

 ```tsx
 const divColours = reactCSSExtra({